chauff/cse1500-web-transcripts/Assignment-3.md

 *If you want to deploy your game elsewhere, feel free to do so*!

-As an alternative, make a screencast of your game and upload it to, e.g. YouTube.
+As an alternative, make a screencast of your game and upload it to a video hosting platform such as [vimeo](https://vimeo.com/upload) or [YouTube](https://www.youtube.com/).

-### 5.1)

-Once you have deployed or videotaped your app, head over to CSE1500's Brightspace, go to *Discussions* and the forum **DEPLOYED/VIDEOTAPED GAMES**.
+Once you have deployed or videotaped your app, head over to CSE1500's :bulb: Brightspace, go to *Discussions* and the forum **DEPLOYED/VIDEOTAPED GAMES**.
 Add the URL of your deployed app or video.

-### 5.2)

-Play some apps of your fellow study colleagues!
+And now, it's time to play some games of your fellow study colleagues!